okelada/MSFS-LOD-Maker/README.md

   - Object location is guaranteed to be the same among lods.
   - Processing can be 'progressive' (every new lod starting from its upstream predecessor), or 'recursive' (every new lod starting from lod0).
   - Lod3 is no longer treated differently.
   - Once generated, lods are persistent (frozen) if unchecked, its name appearing between brackets in the results view.
-They will be kept until cleaned up.
-This facilitates manual edition.
+They will be kept untouched, which facilitates manual edition.
   - Exporting Asobo gizmos (collision meshes) and lights is supported.<br>
     >___Asobo gizmos, as opposite of lights, must be parented to a mesh object in order for them to make it to the gltf.___

-  - Minsizes can be calculated as per SDK published curves.
+  - Minsizes can be calculated as per SDK published curves, FWIW.
 They will be assigned per collection or per object, depending on the multi-exporter mode.
   - <span style="color:red">**Warning:** </span>___lod0 children will be renamed, both nested collections and objects.___<br>
     - Their names will be appended '\_LOD00'.<br>
     - Dot characters will be transformed to underscores.<br>